Housing Stabilization Grants

 The Department of Housing and Community Development (DHCD) has developed a $1.5 million program funded by federal HOME dollars to offer tenant-based rental assistance to low-income renters.
 Rental assistance will allow tenants to remain current with monthly rent payments and can be used retroactively to pay April and May rent.
 The fund is estimated to assist 400 households for a minimum of six months and up to two years based on financial need and available funds.
 Community-based non-profit organizations will work with renters to manage and disperse funds.

-Click here to read more about this program,
+- Click here to read more about the DHCD Rental Assistance program

 Emergency Rental Assistance Program (ERAP)

 The Emergency Rental Assistance Program (ERAP) helps District residents earning less than 40% of the Area Median Income (AMI) and provides rent assistance to residents who are facing housing emergencies to stabilize housing, re-establish housing and prevent eviction.
 The program supports payments for overdue rent (at least 30 days), security deposit and/or first month's rent for a new residence.
 The amount paid on behalf of eligible households depends on a household's income and available resources, and is subject to certain limitations.
 District residents earning above 40% of the AMI are connected to a local nonprofit to be evaluated for the COVID-19 Housing Assistance Program (CHAP).